R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: Models

-Following prior multimodal language generation studies \cite{hu2020vivo, lin2022swinbert}, our multimodal transformer takes as input the embedding containing both text and image information and generates natural language responses in a unidirectional sequence-to-sequence generation process.
+Following prior multi-modal language generation studies \cite{hu2020vivo, lin2022swinbert}, our multi-modal transformer takes as input the embedding containing both text and image information and generates natural language responses in a unidirectional sequence-to-sequence generation process.
 We treat the input inquiries as prompts for generating the response, and a special token [CLS] is added to the end of the inquiry.
-During training, we apply Mask Language Modeling (MLM) \cite{devlin2018bert} to the response where $80\%$ tokens are masked with [MSK] tokens, and $10\%$ tokens are changed randomly.
-Cross entropy loss is applied to predictions for the masked tokens: